Online Master’s in Communication Disorders Programs – Including Speech Pathology in 2023

 Classes and Courses

-Enrolled MCD students take a series of courses designed to help them understand and analyze a host of communicative disorders.
-These courses are rounded out with clinical experiences and internships which provide hands-on training.
+Enrolled MCD students take courses to help them understand and analyze various communicative disorders.
+These courses are rounded out with clinical experiences and internships, which provide hands-on training.

 To provide an example, some of the courses and seminars required for the online Master of Science in Communication Disorders at Western Kentucky University include: